m e a n d m i c h e l

-I will make the journey on my old bike, bought second hand for forty pounds so many years ago it’s like an old friend.
+I will make the journey on my equally old bike, bought second hand for forty pounds so many years ago it’s like an old friend.
 It’s a Claud Butler – a make that sounds French, but is actually British – and a model that happens to be called the ‘Odyssey’.
-Given the route, and the bike, the temptation to think of myself as a latter day hero on a mythic quest to reach home is tempting, though I have no intention of sharing that thought with anyone other than you, dear reader.
+Given the route, and the bike, the temptation to think of myself as a latter day hero on a mythic quest to reach home is tempting, though I have no intention of sharing that thought with anyone lacking a good sense of humour.

-What I do have is a very fancy trailer with sporty wheels and a waterproof sack perfect for taking bulky stuff like the tent, the sleeping bag and a self-inflating mattress, and heavier items such as cooking kit.
+What I do have is a very fancy trailer with sporty wheels and a waterproof sack perfect for taking bulky stuff like the tent, the sleeping bag and heavier items like books and cooking equipment.
 It’s a Californian design, outdoorsy and showy – a little too much so for my taste – but immensely practical.
-It was bought for me on my last birthday – my sixtieth – a joint present from my ex-wife and my two daughters.
-That was just a few years ago now, and though four or five more birthdays have come and gone, the big day has finally arrived.
+It was bought for my sixtieth birthday, a joint present from my ex-wife and my two daughters.
+And though more birthdays have come and gone in waiting and planning, the big day has finally arrived.

 ‘I’m making a mental inventory.’

 ‘Alongside some physical packing, perhaps?’

 ‘With the ticket and the campsite booking, right here.
 And money and cards.’

 I don’t think my sister believes me, but she should.
 I’ve packed and unpacked several times to make sure everything has its place and that all this stuff will fit in the trailer and the panniers.
 On a bike, you have to be economical in deciding what you can carry, even with a fancy trailer.
 You don’t need much in the way of long distance cycling experience to know that.
 It’s simple physics.